Types of Child Care

 School-Age Programs

-School-age programs offer child care before and after school and for holidays, snow days, and summer vacation.
-School-age programs can be found at child care centers, elementary schools, community centers, family child care homes, parks and playgrounds.
+School-age programs offer child care before and after school, and for holidays, snow days, and summer vacations.
+School-age programs can be found at child care centers, elementary schools, community centers, family child care homes, parks, and playgrounds.
+Some programs are licensed by DCFS and some are exempt from licensing.

 Child Care Regulations

-License: A license means that the provider has met the State of Illinois standards for care in areas such as teacher to child ratio, educational qualifications, safety standards, capacity, and nutritional requirements.
+License: A license means that the provider has met the State of Illinois standards for care in areas such as teacher-to-child ratio, educational qualifications, safety standards, capacity, and nutritional requirements.
 The Illinois Department of Children and Family Services is the agency responsible for licensing Child Care Centers and Family Child Care Homes.

-License Exempt: A center or home may be exempt from licensing from the Illinois Department of Children and Family Services (DCFS) because of characteristics such as school-age only services, number of children in care, and school or religious affiliation.
+License Exempt: A center or home may be exempt from licensing from the Illinois Department of Children and Family Services (DCFS) because of characteristics such as school-age-only services, number of children in care, and school or religious affiliation.

 *Any Child Care Provider accepting Child Care Assistance Program (CCAP) Payments must complete the CCAP Required Health and Safety Training.